tinted-theming/tinted-vscode/README.md

-# Base16 for Visual Studio Code
+# Tinted VSCode

-This [VSCode extension] adds all Base16 themes to your VSCode theme list.
+This [VSCode extension] adds all [Base16] and [Base24] themes to your VSCode theme list.
 You can have a look at the [Base16 Gallery] to preview the available themes.
 Look at [Tinted Theming] for more information.

-Themes in `./themes` directory are copied from [base16-vscode].

 ## Installation